hoehermann/purple-gowhatsapp/README.md

 * Handling errors consistently (currently logged to console only in some places).
 * Geting list of participants in group chat.
 * Downloading profile pictures.
-* Supportin proxy servers.
+* Support for proxy servers.
 * Sending receipts conditionally.

 Known issues:

-* In case the QR code times out, the request window remains visible until dismissed by user.
 * Notification about friendly name is shown every time it is received.

 Other planned features: